Skiing in Spain - The Complete Guide

-Experience the majestic slopes of Covatilla for your ski holiday in Spain.
-It is the place to feel the adrenaline and the wind in your face while enjoying the winter beauty of the snow-capped peaks.
+Experience the majestic slopes of Covatilla, a place to feel the adrenaline and the wind in your face while enjoying the beauty of the snow-capped peaks.

-The La Pinilla ski winter ski resort is situated in the Ayllon mountain range in the municpilaity of Cerezo de Arriba.
-Its location near Madrid, Bugos and Valladolid has made this resort a firm favourite with the visitors from central Spain.
+The La Pinilla ski winter ski resort is situated in the Ayllon mountain range in the municipality of Cerezo de Arriba.
+Its location near Madrid, Bugos and Valladolid has made this resort a firm favourite with visitors from central Spain.

 The resort boasts 22 pistes open to the public plus such activities as hunting, fishing, mountaineering and horse riding amongst others.

 Skiing in Sierra Nevada Andalucia